sam2829/strongest-avenger-react/README.md

 View most recent posts:

-  - As a User I can I can view all the most recent posts by most recently created so that I am up to date and always see the newest posts.
+  - As a User I can view all the most recent posts by most recently created so that I am up to date and always see the newest posts.

 Search for posts by keywords: